 These small rabbits are friendly, affectionate, and calm.

-They are intelligent animals and can learn a few simple commands and even some tricks.
-Lionheads have a reputation for being ideal for young children and families.
+Lionheads are intelligent animals that can learn a few simple commands and even some tricks.
+They have a reputation for being ideal for young children and families.

-They can even be trained to a litter box.
-This makes them good pets for those who live in tiny houses or apartments.
+They can even be trained to use a litter box, which makes them good pets for those who live in tiny houses or apartments.

 Unlike dogs and cats, which can usually do ok on their own, Lionhead rabbits are incredibly sociable.
 They are happiest when they are with other rabbits, their humans, or other animals.

-If you are away from home or at work a lot, you should get at least two rabbits.
-It will mean more work and money, but they will play together which will free you from having to be available all the time for play and affection.
+If you are often away from home or at work, you should get at least two rabbits.
+It will mean more work and money, but they will play together, which will free you from having to be available all the time for play and affection.

 Lionhead rabbits are a small breed of rabbit.
 The average length of the Lionhead rabbit’s body is only 8-10 inches.